jamesbornholt/z3-ios/README.md

 ## Changing the SMT file

-The app loads an SMT file from `src/harness/sat.smt2` into the editor initially.
+The app loads an SMT file from `src/sat.smt2` into the editor initially.
-Malformed SMT crashes the app right now.
+You can load a new SMT file from the iOS file picker using the "Load SMT" button.

 ## Recompiling the Z3 library